 Weekends and School Holidays

-- Included in your Day Pass is entry to Discover’s Story Trail and Story Garden, events and our interactive family exhibition, The Fantastic World of Dr. Seuss.
+- Included in your Day Pass is entry to Discover’s Story Trail and Story Garden, events and the current exhibition

-- The nearest stations are Stratford High Street (DLR), and Stratford which is served by the Central and Jubilee lines, as well as the DLR, Overground and main line services to and from Liverpool Street.
+- The Discover Children’s story centre nearest tube station is Stratford High Street (DLR), and Stratford which is served by the Central and Jubilee lines, as well as the DLR, Overground and main line services to and from Liverpool Street.

 - turn right after exiting the station.
 Discover is approximately 50m away on the same side of the road, and is easy to spot with red flags on the front of the building.

 - 25, 86, 108, 425, D8, 257, 308, 104, 238, 241, 262, 158, 473, 276, UL1 and 69.

 To help you plan your journey visit the Transport for London website.